airshipit/deckhand/doc/source/overview.rst

 .. note::

-  While Deckhand ingests YAML documents, internally it translates them to Python objects and can use JSON schemas to valdiate those objects.
+  While Deckhand ingests YAML documents, internally it translates them to Python objects and can use JSON schemas to validate those objects.

 For more information, see the :ref:`validation` section.